-On a positive note, there is ONE stand-out secular organization that has consistently been working within the legal and mainstream media worlds to promote an acceptance of secular, science-based values.
-That organization is the Freedom From Religion Foundation.
+On a positive note, there are stand-out secular organizations that has consistently been working within the legal and mainstream media worlds to promote an acceptance of secular, science-based values.
+One organization is the Freedom From Religion Foundation.
 To highlight why I hold this organization in such high regard, there was an excellent talk by Susan Jacoby , based on her article in the NYT entitled "Sick and Tired of 'God Bless America", at the recent Freedom From Religion Foundation convention in Pittsburgh.
 Here is the podcast containing her talk (beginning at the "22:00" mark).
 It is simply must-listening!!
 Susan essentially nailed what I am trying to say on this post.

 Another organization that deserves some mention is the Secular Coalition for America.
 It is dedicated to educate Federal politicians about secularism.
 I think they do a good job in that regard, however, I would also like to see more education of the general public through mass media from them.

 I am done posting on this blog, although, on rare occasions, I may edit a post to update and/or add information.
 The main reason for this decision is that I essentially have said all I wanted to say regarding the topics discussed EXCEPT politics.
 For that, I will be active on my Facebook page focusing on defending reason and science against the efforts of Donald Trump and his administration, as well as supporting my fellow skeptics in their efforts.

 I will continue to be a thorn in the side of anyone publishing religious or other pseudoscience articles, opinions or letters in the media.
 What do I mean by that?